 Advising and registration take place in communication with Personal Financial Planning faculty and program coordinators at Mizzou Online.
 All courses are listed on a student’s transcript as University of Missouri graduate courses but can be taught by graduate faculty located at any university within the Great Plains Alliance (Iowa State, Montana State, North Dakota State, Oklahoma State, South Dakota State, University of Missouri, and the University of Nebraska).
 The University of Missouri grants the degree or certificate for those who are admitted through our graduate school.

 Coursework cost is set by members of the Great Plains Alliance and is the same across all institutions that are part of the Alliance.
 This cost typically differs from resident tuition and fee rates at member institutions.
 Some financial aid is available.
-Questions about the distance programs can be directed to Dr. Deanna L. Sharpe, Great Plains IDEA Director.
+Questions about the distance program can be directed to Dr. Starla Ivey.

 The Resident Program:

 This program is for students who view the MS as their terminal degree and plan to work as a financial services professional following graduation.
 The program focuses on understanding issues and solving practical problems in the financial services industry.
 The program is 36 credits and has no thesis component, but requires a practicum and capstone course that focuses on case studies.
 A final project for the degree will be determined between the advisor and the students.
 This program is registered with the Certified Financial Planner Board of Standards, Inc. It meets the CFP Board’s education requirement and is designed to help students prepare to sit for the CFP® exam.

 Download the Resident Master’s Degree Program Handbook (PDF)